-Unrecognized stock-based compensation expense was approximately \$203,461 as of December 31, 2010, relating to a total of 2,377,460 unvested stock options under the Company's stock option plans.
-This stock-based compensation expense is expected to be recognized over a weighted average period of approximately 1.5 years.
+Unrecognized stock-based compensation expense was approximately \$338,837 as of December 31, 2011, relating to a total of 4,765,356 unvested stock options under the Company's stock option plans.
+This stock-based compensation expense is expected to be recognized over a weighted average period of approximately 1.8 years.

-Note 18 - Stock Subscriptions Receivable
+Note 17 - Stock Subscriptions Receivable

 During the year ended December 31, 2002, the Company's Board of Directors authorized to make loans to certain senior employees to allow them to participate in a rights offering and purchase 32,537,135 shares of common stock at a price of \$0.0085 per share.
 While the loans were initially due September, 2007, the due date was extended to December 2012.
 The loans bear interest at 6% and are shown as stock subscriptions receivable in the accompanying consolidated financial statements.
-During 2009 a stock subscription inclusive of gross interest to maturity totaling \$94,181 was forgiven.
-An adjustment to subscription receivables of \$94,181 was made along with a \$81,046 non-cash wage expense and a reduction of \$13,145 in Additional Paid-In Capital to reduce the unearned gross interest that was previously accrued.
+During 2011 a stock subscription inclusive of gross interest to maturity totaling \$151,232 was forgiven.
+Subscription receivables was reduced by \$151,232 with an offset to non-cash compensation expense of \$99,828 and a reduction of \$3,183 in Additional Paid-In Capital to reduce the unearned gross interest that was previously accrued.
+There were no changes in 2010.

-Note 19 - Commitments
+Note 18 - Commitments

-The Company leases office and manufacturing space under an operating lease that expired on December 31, 2009.
+The Company leases office and manufacturing space under an operating lease that expires on December 31, 2012.
 The manufacturing facility was leased on a calendar year term, and subsequently month to month.
 It requires monthly payments of \$4,200 plus insurance, taxes and common charges.

-The Company leases office space under an operating lease that expired in June 2010 which required monthly payments of \$3,819 plus insurance, taxes and common charges.
-We intend to renew the lease on substantially the same terms until June 2012 and for now the lease is running month to month at the same rate.
+The Company leases office space under an operating lease that expires in June 2013 which requires monthly payments of \$3,819 plus insurance, taxes and common charges.